-Official rosters for all component groups are available on SAA's website by clicking on the "Groups" tab, or by visiting https://mysaa.archivists.org/publiccommitteeroster.
+Official rosters for all component groups are available on SAA's website on each group's microsite; see the "Groups" tab at https://www2.archivists.org/groups.
 SAA members have access to contact information for individual leaders, so be sure to log in first if you are looking for an email address.

 In response to requests from many leaders for a discussion list, the existing "SAA Leader List" (now on SAA Connect) was expanded to be used for discussion among leaders as well as for announcements from SAA Headquarters.
-All elected and appointed leaders -about 550 people - are subscribed automatically to the SAA Leader List each year.
+All elected and appointed leaders -approximately 800 people - are subscribed automatically to the SAA Leader List each year.
 If you have just been appointed or elected, consider the SAA Leader List as a tool to discuss items that are relevant for SAA leaders, to exchange leadership tips, to ask for advice and experiences, etc.